mnemnion/orb/doc/md/walk/directory.md

 new = function(path)
   local path_str = tostring(path)
+  -- bail on empty string
+  if path_str == "" then
+    return nil, "can't make directory from empty string" end
   -- I believe it's safe to say that path is a sufficient, but not -- necessary, guarantee of uniqueness: if __Dirs[path_str] then